Fort Worth Professional License Defense Attorney

 A formal Notice of Alleged Violation or Complaint served on a Texas Professional License holder in Fort Worth serves as notice to a licensee that the Administrative Law agency intends to suspend or revoke the Fort Worth Professional License.
 The licensee, now called the Respondent, has only 20 days from the date that the Notice of Alleged Violation was served (not received, but served) to file a Request for Hearing.
 The failure to file a Request for Hearing results in a Default against the Fort Worth Professional Licensee.
 A Default will result in the immediate Revocation of the Texas Professional License.

 A Notice of Alleged Violation or Complaint is a serious matter that can result in the suspension or revocation of a Professional License in Fort Worth.
 In many cases, it is possible for licensees to reach a settlement with the Texas Professional Licensing Board.
 An Agreed Order is a formal term for a settlement agreement.
 If an Agreed Order cannot be reached, the parties will proceed to a formal Hearing before the Texas State Office of Administrative Hearings (SOAH) or similar Administrative Law Hearing venue.
-Licensees facing a Texas Professional Licensing Board Notice of Alleged Violation in Fort Worth should contact a Fort Worth Professional License Defense Lawyer for representation.
+Licensees facing a Texas Professional Licensing Board Notice of Alleged Violation in Fort Worth should contact a Professional License Defense Lawyer serving Fort Worth for representation.

 Fort Worth Professional License Hearing Attorney